ilkkamaksy/nestjs-microservice-demo/README.md

 }
 ```

 You should get the stored bar object back as a response.

-Get the item by send a GET request to `http://localhost:3000/bars/<id>`.
+You can get the saved "bar" objects by send a GET request to `http://localhost:3000/bars/<id>`.